BlyznytsiaOrg/bibernate/README.md

 ## Getting Started

-If you're new to Bibernate, consider initiating your experience with a [Bibernate Playground Application](https://github.com/BlyznytsiaOrg/bibernate-playground) with a variety of examples of how to use it.
+If you're new to *the Bibernate*, consider initiating your experience with a [Bibernate Playground Application](https://github.com/BlyznytsiaOrg/bibernate-playground) with a variety of examples of how to use it.
-Bibernate offers a swift and opinionated method to develop a Bibernate-based application ready for play.
+*The Bibernate* offers a swift and opinionated method to develop a Bibernate-based application ready for play.

 ## Bibernate Framework Overview

-Bibernate simplifies the development of Java enterprise applications and efficient ORM (Object-Relational Mapping) framework designed to simplify database interaction in Java applications by providing comprehensive support for leveraging the Java language within an enterprise setting.
+*The Bibernate* simplifies the development of Java enterprise applications and efficient ORM (Object-Relational Mapping) framework designed to simplify database interaction in Java applications by providing comprehensive support for leveraging the Java language within an enterprise setting.
 Bibernate 1.0 development requires Java 17.

 ## Prerequisites

-Before getting started with Bibernate, ensure you have the following prerequisites installed:
+Before getting started with *the Bibernate*, ensure you have the following prerequisites installed:

 - Java 17
 - Your preferred Java IDE such as IntelliJ IDEA